Forge Bible Bot

 Bible Trivia

-500 questions across three difficulty levels: Easy (74 questions, 1 point), Medium (101 questions, 2 points), and Hard (95 questions, 3 points).
+500 questions across three difficulty levels with weighted scoring (easy = 1 point, medium = 2 points, hard = 3 points).
 The bot uses fuzzy matching and synonym recognition — so "Moses" and "Moses the prophet" both work, and "cypress wood" and "gopher wood" are both accepted for translation-variant answers.
 Trivia answers display in your community's default translation for consistency.

 Verse of the Day Streaks